-1-Sentence-Summary: Radical Candor is the ultimate guide to becoming a great leader, manager, or boss, and will teach you how to connect with people, push them to be their best, know when and how to fire them, and create an environment of trust and innovation at work.
+1-Sentence-Summary: Radical Candor will teach you how to connect with people at work, push them to be their best, know when and how to fire them, and create an environment of trust and innovation in the workplace.

 Read in: 4 minutes

 I’ve had nearly 20 different jobs since I was 14-years-old, and even more managers and bosses than I can remember.
 Each one was different, but I learned something from all of them.

 Some let me do whatever I wanted and I had to deal with the pitfalls of my own oversight.
 Others were too mean and demanding, which brought me down, hindered my progress, and ultimately made me leave.